 Alzheimer’s Disease Supportive Services Program (ADSSP)

-Advancement of state initiatives toward coordinated systems of home and community-based care – linking public, private, and nonprofit entities that develop and deliver supportive services for individuals with ADRD and their family caregivers.
+- Advancement of state initiatives toward coordinated systems of home and community-based care – linking public, private, and nonprofit entities that develop and deliver supportive services for individuals living with ADRD and their family caregivers.

 Alzheimer’s Disease Initiative-Specialized Supportive Services (ADI-SSS)

 From 2014 until 2018 the ADI-SSS grant program filled gaps in dementia-capable long-term services and supports at the community level for persons living with, or at high risk of developing, ADRD and their caregivers.
 ADI-SSS program funding was open to a wide variety of both public and private, dementia capable, entities.
 The program supported quality, person-centered services that help people with ADRD remain independent and safe in their communities.
 The ADI-SSS program supported (1) the development, improvement, and provision of supportive services to persons living alone with ADRD in communities; (2) programs and services dedicated to individuals aging with intellectual and developmental disabilities with ADRD or those at high risk of developing ADRD; and (3) behavioral symptom management training and expert consultation to family caregivers.

 The links and summaries below describe resources that are available to individuals and the disability and aging network.
 If you are seeking support related to ADRD, ACL and our grantees are here to help.

 The ACL-funded NADRC provides technical assistance to ACL and its grantees and also serves individuals and organizations outside ACL’s ADRD grantee community.